 Bob had no words to explain, and I was no less confused than anyone else.
 The islanders surrounded Kalea.
 When they had fully encircled the boat, the drumming and chanting stopped abruptly.
 Silence.
 We were stunned and terrified.

 Chef Lua was last to emerge from her cabin.
 She had barely stepped onto the deck when the menacing flotilla of islanders erupted in loud cheers.
 Two of the larger fellows in the group quickly scrambled onto Kalea, ran up to Lua and lifted her onto their shoulders.
 The army of natives cheered even louder as she waved to them.
 They carried her back to the biggest and most beautifully decorated canoe and all headed back to the beach leaving us shocked and stupefied.
 One small, solitary canoe had stayed back, though.
 In it was a young man who seemed confused by our reaction to the event that had just unfolded.
 Unlike the previous two men, he asked politely if he could come aboard.
 Captain Bob hesitated for a moment, looked at me briefly to see my reaction, then agreed.
-The young man tied off his canoe to the rear crossbeam and jumped up onto the trampoline, nimbly making his way to the deck where we were all huddled together.
+The young man tied off his canoe to the rear crossbeam and jumped cat-like up onto the trampoline, nimbly making his way to the deck where we were all huddled together.